linnykoleh/Spring/Notes.md

 - `@ResponseBody` introduced earlier is also used to facilitate understanding of the REST message format between client and server
 - `@ResponseBody` is applied to the response
 - `@RequestBody` is applied to the request
-- The client must know the format to use, or request a resource with a representation it understands form the server.
+- The client must know the format to use, or request a resource with a representation it understands from the server.
   Representations are converted to HTTP requests and from HTTP responses by implementations of the `org.springframework.http.converter.HttpMessageConverter<T>` interface
 - Message converters are automatically detected and used by Spring in applications configured with `<mvc:annotation-driven/>` or `@EnableWebMvc`
     - Or define explicitly (allows you to register extra convertors) - using `WebMvcConfigurer` or `<mvc/>`